-• Tax Revenues-Ad valorem, sales, or other taxes can be designated for capital improvement projects.
+- Tax Revenues Ad valorem, sales, or other taxes can be designated for capital improvement projects.
 For example, monies received from a sales tax of 0.5 percent are placed into a special Crime Control and Prevention District Fund.
 In most cases, the City borrows money first and uses future tax revenues to retire that debt.
 For example, a recent two percent increase in hotel/motel occupancy taxes will retire bond money borrowed to upgrade the Fort Worth Convention Center.
-Fees from car rentals at DFW Airport can also be used to retire bond money to be borrowed to upgrade public events buildings.
+Fees from car rentals at DFW Airport can also be used to retire debt taken on to upgrade public events buildings. - Pay As You Go Capital Maintenance (PayGo): A capital funding source, derived from accumulated revenue, which is used to pay for capital assets and expenses, particularly maintenance of capital assets.
+PayGo funding is one alternative to debt funding capital expenses.